bahrus/xtal-element/README.md

 }
 ```

 which is kind of a pain.
-Furthermore sometimes you need to add logic that is tied to more than one property changing, so now you need to add a call to a common method, and there's no debouncing support out of the box etc.:
+Furthermore sometimes you need to add logic that is tied to more than one property changing, so now you need to add a call to a common method, and there's no async support out of the box etc.:

 ```js
 export class MyCustomElement extends HTMLElement{